Kim Beazley facts for kids

 Beazley announced on 13 December 2006 that he would retire from Parliament at the 2007 election, which Labor won in a landslide.
 In 2009, Beazley was appointed Companion of the Order of Australia (AC) for his service to the Australian Parliament.

 Beazley was appointed a professorial fellow at the University of Western Australia, teaching politics, public policy and international relations.
-He also served as Chancellor of the Australian National University from 2009 to 2010, having succeeded Allan Hawke.
+He also served as Chancellor of the Australian National University for the duration of 2009, having succeeded Allan Hawke.
 He was also appointed as a Member of the Council of Advisors of the United States Studies Centre at the University of Sydney.

 Ambassador to the United States, 2010–2016